-Dr. Samuel Gregg is Research Director at the Acton Institute.
+Dr. Samuel Gregg is a research director at the Acton Institute and a visiting scholar in the B. Kenneth Simon Center for American Studies at The Heritage Foundation.
 He has written and spoken extensively on questions of political economy, economic history, ethics in finance, and natural law theory.

 He has a master’s degree from the University of Melbourne, and a doctor of philosophy degree in moral philosophy and political economy from the University of Oxford.
 Gregg oversees Acton’s research program and team of scholars and is responsible for oversight of research international programing, including budgeting, management, personnel, publishing, and program development and implementation.